 - Benefits must be paid through a discretionary trust.

-- Beneficiaries are normally restricted to family members and dependants.
+- Beneficiaries are normally restricted to family members and dependents.

 Who are relevant life policies suitable for?